-Agha Shahid Ali, author of A Pastoral, is one of those poets who have best defined the theme of loss, longing and separation.
-The Kashmiri-American Diasporic poet was born in Delhi, but brought up in Kashmir, and later on shifted as well as settled in America.
-While in Kashmir Ali saw the bloody massacre of innocent people, and felt the pangs of separation from his fellow Kashmiri friends who had to leave their motherland due to the chaotic condition rampant there.
-It was the deteriorating socio-political condition of Kashmir that let him to pen down the poems of loss and longing.
-Wherever, the poet has been he has always wished for peace to prevail in Kashmir, a land that has often been threatened by violence.
+Agha Shahid Ali, the author of A Pastoral, is one of those poets who have best defined the theme of loss, longing, and separation.
+The Kashmiri-American Diasporic poet was born in Delhi, but brought up in Kashmir, and later on, shifted as well as settled in America.
+While in Kashmir Ali saw the bloody massacre of innocent people and felt the pangs of separation from his fellow Kashmiri friends who had to leave their motherland due to the chaotic condition rampant there.
+It was the deteriorating socio-political condition of Kashmir that let him pen down the poems of loss and longing.
+Wherever the poet has been he has always wished for peace to prevail in Kashmir, a land that has often been threatened by violence.

 Style, Themes & Imagery